Antitrust and Unfair Competition

 Thomas G. Jackson

 Thomas Jackson is a litigation partner and chair of the Firm’s Technology Practice Group.
 He devotes a substantial part of his practice to the areas of computer software licensing and acquisitions, information technology, data security, privacy and computer crime, as well as trade association law and practice and antitrust litigation and counseling.
 He concentrates his litigation practice in the fields of technology law, antitrust law, class action defense, privacy and information law and complex commercial litigation.Mr.
 Jackson represents software developers and distributors, new media companies, Internet service and content providers and users of Internet-based products and services.
 His technology-based practice includes negotiating and drafting of software license and software development agreements, information technology outsourcing and services agreements, software distribution agreements and technology transfer agreements.

-He has litigated and tried major cases over the course of more than 35 years.
+He has litigated and tried major cases for more than 35 years.
 He has tried and litigated proceedings in the federal and state courts and before administrative agencies and tribunals and has handled litigations, alternative dispute resolution proceedings and settlements in the areas of mergers and acquisitions, employer liability, taxation, securities law and copyright and trademark law, as well as cases involving computer software acquisitions, licensing, copyright and royalties disputes, Internet-related trademark and domain name disputes and other areas of the information technology field.